Analysis | Trump’s flawed Rose Garden assault on Joe Biden

 Trump claims Obama got “very poor marks from Gallup,” but he would be gratified to get Obama’s numbers.
 Two Gallup polls found 74 percent (May 2009) and 60 percent (August 2009) had confidence the government could handle the swine flu outbreak.
 By comparison, just 42 percent approve of Trump’s handling of the coronavirus pandemic in the most recent Gallup poll.

-As for halting testing, the Obama administration decided that it would conserve government resources if it assumed flu cases with certain symptoms and risk factors could be deemed “probable” H1N1 flu.
-So testing for the flu did not end, just testing to identify this particular strain.
+As for halting testing, this is strange Trump spin.
+The Obama administration decided that it would conserve government resources if it assumed flu cases with certain symptoms and risk factors could be deemed “probable” H1N1 flu.
+So testing for the flu did not end, just extensive testing to identify this particular strain.
 Laboratory-confirmed deaths continued to be counted.
-(The decision did earn some criticism, as it turned out the number of probable cases was likely overestimated.)
+(The decision did earn some criticism, as it turned out the number of probable cases was probably overestimated.)

+“The 2009 H1N1 strain was highly transmissible but did not induce more severe illness in adults or children than typical seasonal influenza viruses,” said Tom Frieden, who was CDC director from 2009 to 2017.
+“Therefore, most people who contracted the virus had no reason to seek diagnosis or care; for every laboratory confirmed case from April to October 2009, there were estimated to be 79 cases that did not seek testing.
+So it was never practical to identify cases, trace their contacts, and ask exposed people to quarantine.
+In July 2009, the CDC advised states it was no longer necessary to report the individual cases up for aggregation — but never ‘stopped testing.’
+Collecting national data was no longer important because under those circumstances, the data were not a good measure of the scale of the epidemic, nor actionable for contact tracing.”

+Frieden added: “The covid-19 pandemic is qualitatively different: the virus is highly transmissible and induces severe disease in many cases.
+Although not everyone who contracts the virus seeks and receives testing, a higher share do, so testing data is a more useful indicator of the direction of the epidemic.”

 “These are actual key elements of the Biden-Sanders unity platform: Abolish immigration detention.
 No more detention.
 You come in here illegally, no more detention.”

 Nope.
-Remember: Biden surged in the Democratic primary running as a moderate alternative to more liberal candidates who proposed to decriminalize border crossings or abolish the agency in charge of deportations, U.S. Immigration and Customs Enforcement (ICE).
+Remember: Biden surged in the Democratic primary running as a moderate alternative to more liberal candidates who proposed to decriminalize border crossings or abolish the agency in charge of deportations, Immigration and Customs Enforcement (ICE).

 The Biden campaign’s immigration page says he would “seek alternatives” to migrant detention and work with nonprofits that help manage immigration cases for families awaiting hearings and released into the country.
 Under a legal settlement from 1997 known as the Flores agreement, U.S. immigration officials must release underage migrants in their custody within 20 days, usually to a relative or shelter.
 Biden’s website says he would “move migrants into safe environments as quickly as possible” and “end for-profit detention centers.”